frisem/frisem.github.io/_posts/2023-11-10-satchel-grant.md

 ---
 layout: post
-title: "A Mechanistic Interpretations of Neural Isomorphisms: From computations to neurons"
+title: "A Mechanistic Interpretation of Neural Isomorphisms: From computations to neurons"
 speaker: Satchel Grant
 ---